 Certification Cost Share

 The 200 Organic Farms Campaign removes the financial barrier to USDA Organic Certification by reimbursing the full cost of organic certification up to $1,000 for farmers pursuing it for the first time.
-The Georgia Department of Agriculture will fund 75 percent (up to $750) and Georgia Organics will provide the remaining 25 percent (up to $250).
+The Farm Service Agency will fund 75 percent (up to $750) and Georgia Organics will provide the remaining 25 percent (up to $250).

 Georgia Organics will offer farmers becoming certified organic for the first time an opportunity to receive free marketing consultation with experts in the field in developing priority marketing plans.
 In addition, farmers will be eligible to receive marketing materials to help promote their organic operations.